 Ultimate STEM challenge winners 2018

-BP’s Ultimate STEM Challenge has been designed to help young people develop their creativity, problem-solving skills and employability by tackling real-world challenges.
-Teams of two to four students aged 11 to 14, from across the UK, can enter the competition and win some fantastic prizes, including an invitation to a celebratory event at the Science Museum, an Ultimate STEM experience day, £500 for their school and Science Museum goodies.
+bp’s Ultimate STEM Challenge has been designed to help young people develop their creativity, problem-solving skills and employability by tackling real-world challenges.
+Teams of two to four students aged 11 to 14, from across the UK, can enter the competition and win some fantastic prizes, including an invitation to a celebratory event at the Science Museum, £1,000 for their school and Science Museum goodies.

 We live in a world of rapid change where developments in technology can transform societies, economies and industries.
 History tells us that companies that do not anticipate or adapt to new technologies struggle to survive.
 On the other hand, companies with leading technologies are often the most competitive and successful.
 Encouraging the engineers and scientists of the future is crucial for the continued success of many of the UK’s key industries.